evidence-dev/evidence/sites/docs/pages/build-your-first-app.md

 ## Next steps

 - Explore other components: [All Components](/components/all-components/)
-- Learn how to deploy your Evidence project: [Deployment](/deployment/overview/)
+- Learn how to deploy your Evidence app: [Deployment](/deployment/overview/)
 - Learn more about writing and organizing Markdown queries: [SQL Queries](/core-concepts/queries/)

 ### Help and support